 Indexing the high-income threshold: The math

 The indexing is based on the percentage by which the average of the Consumer Price Index for Urban consumers (CPI-U) for the 12-month period ending in the most recent August exceeds the average of the 12-month period that preceded that.
-So for 2020, we look at how the average CPI-U from September 2018-August 2019 exceeded the average CPI-I from September 2017-August 2018.
+So for 2021, for example, we can look at how the average CPI-U from September 2019-August 2020 exceeded the average CPI-I from September 2018-August 2019.

 The government determines whether you have to pay an income-related premium surcharge based on your income tax return from two years ago, since that is the most recent tax return they have on file at the start of the plan year.
-[2018 tax returns were filed in 2019, so those were the most current returns available when income-related premium adjustments were determined for 2020.]
+2020 tax returns were filed in 2021, so those were the most current returns available when income-related premium adjustments are determined for 2022.

 But if a life-change event has subsequently reduced your income, there’s an appeals process you can use.
 In the appeal, you can request that the income-related premium adjustment be changed or eliminated without having to wait for it to reflect on a future tax return.